nummacway/gb300/README.md

 Compared to the SF2000 stock firmware, the GB300 lacks the arcade section and adds the PCE.

-The SF2000 firmware does not run.
-There is no known way to retrieve an updates firmware because the manufacturer is unknown.
+The SF2000 firmware does not work on the GB300.
+There is no known way to retrieve an updated firmware because the manufacturer is unknown, so the only chance will be wait for an alternative firmware to be released.

+### Saving

+The device features four save _states_ per game which allow saving at any point (press Start+Select).
+However, they are usually incompatible between different emulators.
+If you want to try anyway, you first need to extract them from their `zlib`-based format (same as on the SF2000).
+There is [a tool for that](https://vonmillhausen.github.io/sf2000/tools/saveStateTool.htm).
+Tests with VBA-M's save states (after extracting the ZIP file that is VBA-M's save state format) didn't work (black screen on the GB300).

+Normally, you would be able to exchange _battery_ files between emulators.
+These are the files that store the savegames created by the games' save feature.
+However, there's an issue with them on the GB300: To my knowledge, battery files do not work at all for all platforms but the GBA.
+So the rest of this paragraph is about the GBA only.
+If you want to _load_ a battery file from another emulator, place it in the `Roms` folder (not the `save` subfolder) - even for stock ROMs!
+Saving is a bit more complicated.
+Sometimes it works, sometimes it doesn't.
+And even if you can load a battery before turning off the device, this does not guarantee that you will still be able to load after turning off the device.
+Saving and loading between switching off the GB300 in the meantime seems to work, so games that force you to save and restart (e.g. Pokémon games) should work, at least on the GBA.
+Should you need to get your battery file from the device, load your state and save.
+Repeat until you can load your battery after restarting the GB300.
+Then you should have a working battery.

 ## ROMs and Gameplay

 ROMs come in their own format.
 The first `0xEA00` bytes are a 144x208 pixel RGB565 images with no header whatsoever.
-After that comes a ZIP file, with four differences keeping you from opening it:
+After that comes a ZIP file, with four differences to keep you from opening it:
 * The magic numbers are different.
 There are three in a standard ZIP file with one file.
   * The local block header magic number is `0x57515703` but should be `0x504B0304`.
   * The central directory header magic number is `0x57515702` but should be `0x504B0102`.
   * The end of central directory header magic number is `0x57515701` but should be `0x504B0506`.
-* All (two) filenames in these headers are `xor 0xE5`.
+* All (two) filenames in these headers had their bytes `xor 0xE5`'d.

 Changing these things above gives you a standard ZIP file.
 At least 7-Zip is already fine if you just fix the local block header magic number, even though the file will have a strange filename then.